InfoLab-SKKU/AD-progression-detection-MRI/README.md

 ## Alzheimer disease progression detection from longitudional MRI
-This is the Pytorch implementation of the paper "Alzheimer’s progression detection based on multimodal deep learning model and visual explainability of time series data ".
+This is the Pytorch implementation of the paper "Alzheimer’s disease progression detection based on multimodal deep learning model and visual explainability of time series data".

 ## Prerequisites
 * [Python3](https://www.python.org/)